TownOfBrookline/test_general_bylaws/ARTICLE 03/ARTICLE 03.12.md

 ### SECTION 3.12.6 PLANNING BOARD

-The Board of Selectmen shall appoint five residents to serve on the Planning Board for five year staggered terms.
+The Board of Selectmen shall appoint seven residents to serve on the Planning Board for five year staggered terms.
+At least one of the appointees must be qualified for such appointment by virtue or relevant and significant experience or training in the field of environmental or urban planning.

 The Planning Board is established under G.L.c.
 41, §81A, and shall perform and discharge all of the statutory powers and duties required by